officialrajdeepsingh/nexify/README.md

 # Nexify

-Nexify is specifically built to teach you about Next.js.
+Nexify is a project designed to teach you about Next.js.

 ### Articles: